SandroWeber/ubii-msg-formats/README.md

 ### Submessages

-- All valid submessages can be content of the `oneof submessage` block of a `ubiiMessage` instance.
-- The present submessage inherently defines the purpose of the `ubiiMessage`, since every `ubiiMessage` has one submessage.
+All valid submessages can be content of the `oneof submessage` block of a `ubiiMessage` instance.
+The present submessage inherently defines the purpose of the `ubiiMessage`, since every `ubiiMessage` has one submessage.

 #### Registration Message

-- You can attach a `registrationMessage` as submessage to register a device at a ubii node.
+`registrationMessage` instances are submessages related to the registration of devices and their corresponding clients.
+You can attach a `registrationMessage` as submessage to register a device at a ubii node.

 #### Topic Data Message

-- `topicDataMessage` instances are submessages related to the topic data.
-- The `topicDataMessage` can have repeated entries of the `publishTopicData` proto structure.
+`topicDataMessage` instances are submessages related to the topic data.
+The `topicDataMessage` can have repeated entries of the `publishTopicData` proto structure.
 The structure contains a topic-data-pair.

-- You can attach a `topicDataMessage` as submessage and sen dit to a master node in order to publish repeated topic-data-pairs in form of a `publishTopicData` structure to a master node.
-- In return, master nodes will send `ubiiMessages` with `topicDataMessage` as submessage to devices in order to inform them about changes of their subscribed topics.
+You can attach a `topicDataMessage` as submessage and send it to a master node in order to publish repeated topic-data-pairs in form of a `publishTopicData` structure to a master node.
+In return, master nodes will send `ubiiMessages` with `topicDataMessage` as submessage to devices in order to inform them about changes of their subscribed topics.

 #### Subscribtion Message

-- `subscribtionMessage` instances are related to subscribing to a topic from the topic data and unsubscribing a topic from the topic data.
-- The `subscribtionMessage` can have repeated `subscribeTopicData` and `unsubscribeTopicData` entries.
+`subscribtionMessage` instances are related to subscribing to a topic from the topic data and unsubscribing a topic from the topic data.
+The `subscribtionMessage` can have repeated `subscribeTopicData` and `unsubscribeTopicData` entries.
 The `subscribeTopicData` proto structure describes a topic a device wants to subscribe to.
 The `unsubscribeTopicData` proto structure describes a topic a device wants to unsubscribe.

 ## Topics